 Excessive Radiation exposure: Other than radiation, there are no known lifestyle-related or environmental causes of childhood brain tumors.

 As of now, there are no known life style related or environment related factor except exposure to radiation that would cause brain and spinal cord tumors in children.
 Hence, there is no known way to protect against most of these Cancers.

 Since, most tumors in the brain or spinal cord do not usually spread, they are not formally staged.
 Some of the most important factors that determine your child’s prognosis include:

 - The location and size of the tumor

-- How much of the tumor can be removed by surgery
+- If the tumor can be removed by surgery

-- Whether or not the tumor has spread through the cerebrospinal fluid (CSF) to other parts of the brain or spinal cord
+- The spread of tumor through the cerebrospinal fluid (CSF) to other parts of the brain or spinal cord.

-- Whether or not tumor cells have spread beyond the central nervous system
+- Spread of tumor beyond the central nervous system.

 |Type of Tumor||5-Year Survival Rate|